-The Governance, Compensation and Nominating Committee, in consultation with the Chief Executive Officer, is responsible for establishing, reviewing and overseeing the compensation policies of the Company and compensation of the named executive officers.
+The Governance, Compensation and Nominating Committee, in consultation with the Chief Executive Officer, is responsible for establishing, reviewing and overseeing the compensation policies of the Company and compensation of the executive officers.
 The Company's executive compensation program is designed to attract, retain and motivate highly qualified executives while also aligning the interests of the executives with the Company's shareholders.

 Our executive compensation program is designed to (i) align the interests of our executives with our shareholders by linking compensation with our performance, and (ii) to be competitive on a total compensation basis in order to attract and retain executives.
-The remuneration of our NEOs consists of an annual base salary, an annual bonus and long term equity incentives, consisting of options granted from time to time under the Company's 2015 share option plan (the "Share Option Plan").
-Perquisites and personal benefits are not a significant element of compensation of the NEOs.
+The remuneration of our NEOs consists of an annual base salary, an annual bonus and long-term equity incentives, consisting of options granted from time to time under the Company's 2015 share option plan (the "Share Option Plan").
+Perquisites and personal benefits are not a significant element of compensation of our executive officers.

-Each year, our CEO makes compensation recommendations to the Governance, Compensation and Nominating Committee in consideration of the achievements of our executive team during the year and our corporate objective to achieve a high rate of return on invested capital and build long term shareholder value.
-The Governance, Compensation and Nominating Committee evaluates the factors considered by our CEO and decides whether to approve or adjust the recommendations for compensation of our executive officers.
-The Governance, Compensation and Nominating Committee separately considers the compensation for our CEO, as more fully described below.
+Each year, our Chief Executive Officer makes compensation recommendations to the Governance, Compensation and Nominating Committee in consideration of the achievements of our executive team during the year and our corporate objective to achieve a high rate of return on invested capital and build long-term shareholder value.
+The Governance, Compensation and Nominating Committee evaluates the factors considered by our Chief Executive Officer along with information provided by the Company's human resources department gathered from third party sources and surveys detailing market compensation ranges for executive officers of similar enterprises and decides whether to approve or adjust the recommendations for compensation of our executive officers.
+The Governance, Compensation and Nominating Committee separately considers the compensation for our Chief Executive Officer, as more fully described below.

-Mr. Gregson proposed to our Governance, Compensation and Nominating Committee the remuneration of our executive officers for 2015.
+Mr. Gregson proposed to our Governance, Compensation and Nominating Committee the remuneration of our executive officers for 2016.
 The Governance, Compensation and Nominating Committee considered the proposals by Mr. Gregson, which included a description of the accomplishments of our executives.
-The Governance, Compensation and Nominating Committee evaluated and approved the compensation of our executive officers.
-Details of the compensation awarded to our named executive officers for 2015 are shown in the "Summary Compensation Table" below.
+The Governance, Compensation and Nominating Committee evaluated and approved the compensation of our executive officers for 2016.
+Details of the compensation awarded to our named executive officers for 2016 and 2015 are shown in the "Summary Compensation Table" below.